ucrawler/nntplexer/README.md

 todo

-cache articles on disk using ttl
+cache articles on mongodb using ttl

 skip backends using article postdate and backend retention